 When your child is sick, it can make it hard to focus on anything else.
 Dr. Sima Stein is a board-certified pediatrician who can help ease your fears and your child’s discomfort.
 She combines the best traditions of “old-fashioned,” patient-focused medicine with today’s advanced technology to provide your child with the highest quality medical care available.
-Call Sima Stein, MD with offices in San Jose and Mountain View, California, for an appointment or consider booking your visit online.
+Call Sima Stein, MD with offices in San Jose, California, for an appointment or consider booking your visit online.

 You can trust Dr. Stein with essentially all your child’s health care needs.
 This includes annual physical exams, vaccination updates, and other routine care.
 She’s also well-equipped to manage many childhood diseases, such as rheumatoid arthritis.
 And a typical workday for Dr. Stein at her thriving practice includes visits with acutely sick children and their concerned parents.